b7dka/ARTI-308-Machine-Learning---Lab/Lab6/README.md

 ---

 ## 📊 Results
-- Built a complete **Linear Regression model**
+- Built a complete **end-to-end regression model**
-- Identified relationships between features and stress levels
+- Analyzed the relationship between customer activity and yearly spending
 - Evaluated model performance using standard regression metrics
+- Visualized prediction quality and residual errors

 ---

 ## 🚀 Conclusion
-The model demonstrates how student lifestyle and health factors can be used to predict stress levels using a structured Machine Learning workflow.
+The model successfully predicts customer yearly spending using a structured **Linear Regression** workflow.
+The lab demonstrates how regression can be used to understand customer behavior and estimate future spending patterns.

 ---